-Leather Machinery is an integral part to leather crafting, especially if you're looking to take it from hobby to business or you're looking to complete more ambitious projects.
+Leather Machinery is an integral part of leather crafting, especially if you're looking to take it from hobby to business or you're looking to complete more ambitious projects.
 From sewing machines to clickers and all of their parts, we have amassed a collection of the essentials.
 This page is dedicated to educating you about the leather machinery that we have, how best to choose your products and information on purchasing and using the machine.
 Below you will find links to all of the categories of machinery that we offer, as well as text and video on the subjects of selecting, paying for and setting up your new equipment.
 You can find more information about each product on their individual pages and more information about sewing machine techniques on our YouTube channel.
 Of course, if you still have a question about machinery, feel free to contact us.
 For more information on financing and international ordering, please visit this page.

 Choosing a leather sewing machine